Research Catalogue Extended Guide

 Instead of typing these characters, you can also select a piece of text and push the desired style button on top of the editor.
 This will insert the correct Markdown notation for you.

-Paragraphs and newlines
+Paragraphs and Newlines

 Single newlines are ignored by Markdown, unless: